29 June 2022 • 6 min read

 Another concern with ETC is its potential to scale.
 It can only manage 15 tps (transactions per second), which is less than what payment networks like Visa handle—more than 1,000 tps.
 Despite the fact that Ethereum Classic has undergone several software upgrades, its payment system scalability remains a significant challenge.

-As mentioned, Ethereum is switching from a proof-of-work protocol to a proof-of-stake protocol, which it refers to as Ethereum 2.0, which will enable users to validate transactions and mint new ETH based on their ether holdings.
+As mentioned, Ethereum is switching from a proof-of-work protocol to a proof-of-stake protocol (otherwise known as Ethereum 2.0), which will enable users to validate transactions and mint new ETH based on their ether holdings.
 This upgrade increases the capacity of Ethereum to support its growing user base, which reduces network congestion and eases transaction fees.